Int-amplified endomorphisms of compact K\"ahler spaces

-By Lemma \ref{equiirred} and \cite[Lemma 2.6]{meng2018building}, $X_i\rightarrow Y$ is equi-dimensional with every fibre being irreducible and rationally connected.
+By \cite[Lemmas 2.6 and 5.2]{meng2018building}, $X_i\rightarrow Y$ is equi-dimensional with every fibre being irreducible and rationally connected.
 Also, $K_{X_i}$ is not pseudo-effective for any $i<r$, otherwise $X_i$ is a $Q$-torus for some $i<r$ and the MMP ends.
-Therefore, we complete the proof of Theorem \ref{thmmmpthreefold}.
+Therefore, we complete the proof of Theorem \ref{thmmmpthreefold}. \end{proof}